cawfree/react-hooks-registry/README.md

 # react-hooks-registry
 Custom hooks for equally custom React renderers.
 Inspired by [Swyx](https://twitter.com/swyx)'s [Deep Dive on React Hooks](https://www.netlify.com/blog/2019/03/11/deep-dive-how-do-react-hooks-really-work/).

-Currently, [React Hooks](https://reactjs.org/docs/hooks-intro.html) impose a dependency on the runtime version React DOM.
+<strike>Currently, [React Hooks](https://reactjs.org/docs/hooks-intro.html) impose a dependency on the runtime version React DOM.
 This makes it difficult to roll hooks-based applications in the context of [custom React renderers](https://github.com/nitin42/Making-a-custom-React-renderer).
-This repository aims to make it possible to work around this restriction.
+This repository aims to make it possible to work around this restriction.</strike>

 ## 🚀 Getting Started